NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --cache-size-mb <integer (default = 1024)>
     Set the system cache size, in MB, for each process.

+--dg-use-csm
+    Use the CSM model with DigitalGlobe linescan cameras (``-t dg``).
+No corrections are done for velocity aberration or atmospheric refraction.

 -v, --version
     Display the version of software.